tarantool/doc/doc/reference/reference_lua/popen.rst

         Possible raised errors are:

-        * "- IllegalParams: an incorrect handle parameter"
+        * "IllegalParams: an incorrect handle parameter"

         Possible diagnostics when ``nil, err`` is returned (do not consider them as errors):

-        * "- SystemError: no permission to send a signal to a process or a process group" (This diagnostic may appear due to Mac OS behavior on zombies when ``opts.group_signal`` is set, see :ref:`popen_handle:signal() <popen-signal>`.
+        * "SystemError: no permission to send a signal to a process or a process group" (This diagnostic may appear due to Mac OS behavior on zombies when ``opts.group_signal`` is set, see :ref:`popen_handle:signal() <popen-signal>`.
           It may appear for other reasons, details are unclear.)